 The program will continue to be monitored through prior actions, quantitative performance criteria, indicative targets, and structural benchmarks.
-As detailed in the attached MEFP, we propose new structural benchmarks against which to measure progress under the program (MEFP, Tables 1 and 2).
+As detailed in the MEFP, we propose establishment of end-June 2016 PCs and the modification of the end-March PC on the SBP's stock of net foreign currency swap/forward position, along with new structural benchmarks against which to measure progress under the program (MEFP, Tables 1 and 2).
 The attached Technical Memorandum of Understanding (TMU) explains how the program targets are measured.

-In the attached MEFP, we set out our plans to further advance the objectives of our stabilization and inclusive growth program.
-We propose to modify the end-December PC on NDA in line with our revised monetary projections and set new PCs for March 2016 as specified in the attached MEFP, and completion of the ninth review under the Extended Arrangement.
+Based on our satisfactory program performance and corrective actions, we propose completion of the tenth review under the Extended Arrangement.
 We reaffirm our commitment to our economic reform program supported by the International Monetary Fund (IMF).
-We believe that the policies set forth in this letter and in the letters of August 19, 2013, December 11, 2013, March 6, 2014, June 19, 2014, December 2, 2014, March 12, 2015, June 12, 2015, and September 15, 2015 are adequate to achieve the objectives of the program, and we stand ready to take additional measures as appropriate to ensure achievement of its objectives.
+We believe that the policies set forth in this letter and in the letters of August 19, 2013, December 11, 2013, March 6, 2014, June 19, 2014, December 2, 2014, March 12, 2015, June 12, 2015, September 15, 2015, and December 3, 2015 are adequate to achieve the objectives of the program, and we stand ready to take additional measures as appropriate to ensure achievement of its objectives.
 As is standard under all IMF arrangements, we will consult with the IMF before modifying measures contained in this Letter or adopting new measures that would deviate from the goals of the program, and will provide the IMF with the necessary information for program monitoring.
 We authorize the IMF to publish this Letter of Intent and its attachments, and the related staff report.

-/s/ Senator Mohammad Ishaq Dar Minister of Finance Pakistan /s/ Ashraf Mahmood Wathra Governor of the State Bank of Pakistan Pakistan
+/s/ Senator Mohammad Ishaq Dar Minister of Finance Pakistan /s/

+Ashraf Mahmood Wathra

+Governor of the State Bank of Pakistan

+Pakistan